lomsey41/Travel_Planner_API/README.md

 We leverage third-party services to enhance travel planning experiences.
 These services include:

  Travel Recommendation Service: Provides personalized travel recommendations based on user preferences.
+Google Map API for Mapping and Geolocation  and Skyscanner API for flight data.